Types of Pronoun

 PERSONAL PRONOUNS

-A person pronoun describes a person or a thing in following ways.
+A personal pronoun describes a person or a thing in the following ways.

 Usage of Personal Pronoun: